 ‘‘I think this is her dream, she like foreign man too much’’.

 Subha laughed, turned on her heels and skipped out of the classroom.
 Standing there for a minute or two, I couldn’t help but wonder how Lela had managed to pull it off in such a short space of time.
 Who was this American?
 What was in it for him?
 And what kind of future lay in store for them both?

-Sadly these questions were destined to remain unanswered as I never heard of Lela nor her would-be-husband again.
+Sadly these questions were destined to remain unanswered as I never heard from Lela nor her would-be-husband again.
 Quite possibly things rapidly unraveled.
 Or maybe they lived happily ever after.
 Either way there was one thing of which I could be certain: that no matter how things ultimately panned out, the anonymous American would at least get to enjoy an amazing chocolate cake along the way.

 ‘Like It Too Much’ is the fifth chapter of my short story series The Qatar Collection.